ricoschulte/go-myapps/README.md

 # go-myapps

-A golang client to connect to one or more myApps accounts of users at a innovaphone pbx via websocket.
+- A golang client to connect to one or more myApps accounts of users at a innovaphone pbx via websocket.

+- A implementation of the sysclient protocol.
+See README.md in the ./sysclient/ folder.

 ## Introduction